-One of a CD’s major drawbacks is that owners can’t easily access their money if an unanticipated need arises.
+One major drawback of CDs is that owners can’t easily access their money if an unanticipated need arises.
 Usually they’ll have to pay a penalty, which can come in the form of sacrificed interest or even loss of principal.

-One way CD investors can increase their flexibility is to create a CD ladder composed of CDs of differing maturities, so portions of your CD savings will be available at regular intervals.
+One way CD investors can increase their flexibility is to create a CD ladder made up of CDs of differing maturities, so portions of your CD savings will be available at regular intervals.

 2. Inflation risk